 We should be eating them much more than we do, but what if I told you your skin depended on it?
 Anti-oxidants are the nutrients and enzymes which repair damage to your tissue.
 Pollution damage is thus its number one cause for concern.

-And while we struggle to meet our five-a-day, you can give your skin a head start by massaging in those anti-oxidant rich products.
-Try Estee Lauder Day Wear Advanced Multi Protection Anti Oxidant And UV Defense – beauty bloggers claim it is the ideal moisturiser for a day in the not so fresh air.
+And while we struggle to meet our five-a-day, you can give your skin a head start by massaging in those anti-oxidant-rich products.
+Try Estee Lauder Day Wear Advanced Multi Protection Anti Oxidant And UV Defense – beauty bloggers claim it is the ideal moisturizer for a day in the not-so-fresh air.

 Use targeted products

 Protecting yourself from pollution isn’t exactly rocket science (or should that be climate change science?), no matter how many big words they love to cram onto their packaging.
 The best way to defend yourself from the fumes of the city streets is by ensuring the phrase ‘anti-pollutant’ is clogging up your beauty bag.

 If it says it on the tin, it will contain a cocktail of remedies to fight the effects and defend against them.
 This is particularly as pollution requires a targeted attack to leave your complexion clear.